No Purchase Necessary Laws

 Tip

 When you build your campaign with Gleam’s Competitions app, you can automatically enable a free entry method for countries that require it.
-This ensures you're compliant without lifting a finger.

 You can preview how this works in the demo below: